 I specialise in mapping socio-economic disparities in the labour market using large-scale survey and administrative data.
 Much of my work has focused on mapping pay disparities across the occupational structure.
 In more recent years, I have developed interests in the quality of work more broadly (job quality, wellbeing).

-I have been Principal Investigator or Co-Investigator on numerous projects funded by research councils, funding agencies, central government, trade unions, and professional bodies, both in the UK and internationally.
+I have been Principal Investigator or Co-Investigator on numerous projects funded by research councils, funding agencies, central government, trade unions, and professional bodies.
 My latest project, funded by the Economic and Social Research Council, explores disparities in the quality of jobs and careers across occupational groups.
-The main findings are summarised in my forthcoming book Mapping Good Work (Bristol University Press) and at www.qualityofworkinglife.org.
+The main findings are summarised in my book Mapping Good Work (Bristol University Press) and at qualityofworkinglife.org.

 Employment Relations (Undergraduate)

 Recent funded projects:

 - UK Working Lives, Chartered Institute of Personnel and Development (CIPD).

 - Mapping the Quality of Working Life in Britain: An Occupational Approach, UK Research and Innovation (ESRC).

 - Gender Pay Gap in Medicine Review, Department of Health and Social Care (DH&SC).

 - Gender pay gaps and pay trends in the UK Civil Service, Public and Commercial Services Union (PCS).

 - Study on the impact of liberalisation of access to certain professions in the EU, European Commission (EU).